 The proposed project creates a permanent human (and pet) population on existing vacant and agricultural land on the coastal terrace south of Highway 101 in close proximity to Naples Reef.
 The proposed public access road, parking areas, picnicking areas, and coastal access trail to the bluffs proposed to run along the eastern boundary of the project area south of Highway 101, as well as the proposed staircase down to the beach, will increase the number of visitors, residents, and their dogs to bluff top areas and the adjacent beaches.
-The increased human presence, particularly activities in the near shore waters such as surfing and fishing, may influence or affect Southern sea otters, which are increasingly found in the waters in this area.
 Potential impacts to the harbor seal haul-out area (see separate impact discussion Bio-10), and the intertidal and nearshore portions of Naples Reef could be significant and permanent.